From prediction markets to interpretable collective intelligence: Extension of Section

-\end{Asmp} Recall that the symbol $\searrow$ is introduced in Section~\ref{subsec:notation}.
 Similar to the situation with~$\sigma_t$, for each time $t$ we have a specific parameter~$\lambda_t$ applied to the whole interval~$[t_0,t]$.
 Subsequently, we use a specific function~$\lmd(\cdot,\cdot)$ that is derived from certain conditions of economic equilibrium inspired by \cite{Ma2006,WoZi2006}.
 It is constructed for not too large $\sigma$, but this does not prevent its use in any practical situation.
 Details are provided in Section~\ref{subsec:econ_equil}.

 We have the following simple fact. \begin{Fact} Under Assumption~\textup{\ref{M_3}}, we have $\theta^+_{\lambda_t}(q)<q<\theta^-_{\lambda_t}(q)$ and

 \end{Fact} We can give the following interpretation of this fact.
 The less the dispersion of beliefs is, the less each expert~$n$ expects that he or she does not know something that others do and that his or her probability can be refined.
 High confidence in his or her probability causes $n$ to be less deviating from it and to be less inclined to trade at unfavorable prices: to buy at $q > \pi_n^\tau(\bm\omega)$ or to sell at $q < \pi_n^\tau(\bm\omega)$.
 An extreme example is where all the experts reliably know that $\bm\omega$ represents a fair coin toss, and have no reason to be risk-seekers.